Georges034302/asd-labs/Lab_02_Environment_and_Multi_Model_Workflows.md

 After applying the improvements:

 1. Rerun the agentic loop.
-2. Rerun endpoint tests.
-3. Record the before/after result.
+2. Record the before/after result.

 Record: